timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 func add(mgr manager.Manager, clusterRingName, shardName string) error {
   var r reconcile.Reconciler

-  // Use the shardcontroller package as helpers for:
+  // Use pkg/shard/controller as a helper when building controllers: return builder.ControllerManagedBy(mgr).
-  // - a predicate that triggers when the drain label is present
-  //   (even if the actual predicates don't trigger)
-  // - wrapping the actual reconciler in a reconciler that handles the drain
-  //   operation
-  return builder.ControllerManagedBy(mgr).
     Named("example").
     For(
       &corev1.ConfigMap{}, builder.WithPredicates(
-        shardcontroller.Predicate(
+        // wrap the predicate to trigger when the drain label is present
+        // (even if the actual predicates don't trigger) shardcontroller.Predicate(
           clusterRingName, shardName, MyConfigMapPredicate(),
         ),